handlebars-lang/docs/src/guide/expressions.md

 ::: v-pre

 In Handlebars, the values returned by the `{{expression}}` are HTML-escaped.
-Say, if the expression contains `&`, then the returned HTML-escaped output is genarated as `&amp;`.
+Say, if the expression contains `&`, then the returned HTML-escaped output is generated as `&amp;`.
 If you don't want Handlebars to escape a value, use the "triple-stash", `{{{`:

 :::